Specifications of Wonder Of The Seas

 Shipboard dining options - Food and Drinks

-Wonder of the Seas' 3-tiered dining room, the Quantum is designed as three separate restaurants situated on different decks - American Icon Grill (Deck 3), The Grand (Deck 4) and The Chic (Deck 5).
+Wonder OTS' 3-tiered dining room, the Quantum is designed as three separate restaurants situated on different decks - American Icon Grill (Deck 3), The Grand (Deck 4) and The Chic (Deck 5).
 Wonder also includes some Quantum restaurants, such as Wonderland Imaginative Cuisine, Coastal Kitchen.
 Ship's Bionic Bar is famous for its dancing robot bartenders.
 Its location is on the Royal Promenade.
-The Izumi Restaurant features a la carte hibachi, teppanyaki and sushi menu.
+Izumi Teppanyaki Restaurant features a la carte hibachi, teppanyaki and sushi menu.
 A total of 25 onboard dining options (14 complimentary, including room-service) are available to choose from.

 Follows the complete list of Wonder of the Seas restaurants and food bars.

 - American Icon Grill (a la carte restaurant which offers open seating breakfast, lunch, "Brasserie 30" menu; with two assigned dinner seatings and Private Dining area.)

 - The Grande Restaurant (serves themed breakfasts and dinners / two fixed seatings and "My Time Dining")